 Khalil Zadeh, Robertson, and Green (2017) report the effect of pharmaceutical advertisement on at-risk patients.
 They found that patients who were older, less educated, and lower income were more vulnerable to drug advertising, as well as ethnic minorities and patients with poor health status.

-[H2] In Courses on Strategy
+[H2] Courses on Strategy

-Kim (2016) used logistic regression to find factors that affect five-star ratings in Nursing Home Compare website.
+Kim (2016) used logistic regression to find factors that affect five-star ratings in the Nursing Home Compare website.
 He found that nursing homes working in competitive markets, where there is excess supply, had worse reports.

 Logistic regression is also often used to analyze hospital acquisitions.
 Noles and colleagues (2015) found that hospitals with weaker financial performance but lower staffing levels and staffing costs were more likely to merge or be acquired.
 After a merger, these hospitals experienced declines in operating margins and less salary expense.